-If an employee receives a settlement agreement, before they decide whether to sign it, they or the employee's solicitors can ask the employer/the employer's solicitors to make amendments to it.
-It is not unusual for there to be a need for amendments, as the wording of settlement agreements will vary depending on the circumstances of the individual case and generally the employer's solicitors will have drafted a settlement agreement to protect their client's interests.
+If an employee receives a settlement agreement, before they decide whether to sign it, they or the employee’s solicitors can ask the employer/the employer’s solicitors to make amendments to it.
+It is not unusual for there to be a need for amendments, as the wording of settlement agreements will vary depending on the circumstances and generally the employer’s solicitors will have drafted asettlement agreement to protect their client’s interests.
 Often employers will agree to make some amendments to the wording of settlement agreements, although they may be less willing to do so if they are making mass redundancies.

 12. How long will the settlement agreement process take to complete?

-If I am instructed by an employee to advise them about the terms and effect of a settlement agreement, this can often be done within a couple of days of my receiving the settlement agreement to review, unless I need to liaise with your employer or their solicitors to negotiate the compensation package or the wording (in which case the process can often be concluded within 5-10 days).
+If I am instructed by an employee to advise them about the terms and effect of signing a settlement agreementt, this can often be done within a couple of days of my receiving the settlement agreement to review, unless I need to liaise with the employer or their solicitors to negotiate the compensation package or the wording (in which case the process can often be concluded within 5 -10 days).

 13. Can the legal advice be given to an employee over the telephone?

 I can, and do, advise employees over the telephone about the terms and effect of signing a settlement agreement.